foxBMS/foxbms-2/docs/developer-manual/style-guide/guidelines_c.rst

       beginning of a function if possible.
     - Pointers passed as parameters **MUST** be checked against ``NULL_PTR``.
     - The check **SHOULD** be implemented with an assertion.
-    - If no assertion can be made for the parameter (e.g. if the parameter intentionally accepts all possible values), the parameter **MUST** be marked like this at the start of the function context:
+    - If no assertion can be made for the parameter (e.g., if the parameter intentionally accepts all possible values), the parameter **MUST** be marked like this at the start of the function context:
       ``/* AXIVION Routine Generic-MissingParameterAssert: *ENTITYNAME*: *RATIONALE* */``.